MaryamHaghighat/PathProfiler/common/README.md

 * `read_region(location, level, tile_size, normalize=True, downsample_level_0=False)` <br>
-Return an RGBA image of the region of the interest (ROI).
+Return RBG image and alpha channel (RGB, A) of the region of the interest (ROI).

 ```
 Parameters: